-The Outdoor Education Program at Scots encourages self reliance, interdependence and leadership, the development of an adventurous spirit, managing personal risks, safe journeys in nature, the value of life-long outdoor recreation for enjoyment, health and well-being, and an understanding of nature through experiences that will prepare them for the world outside school.
+The Outdoor Education Program at Scots encourages self reliance, interdependence and leadership.
+It fosters the development of an adventurous spirit, and provides experience in managing personal risks and enjoying safe journeys in nature that prepare our students for the world outside school.

 Our camp program enables students to travel to new environments where they will be faced with challenges they will need to overcome either as a group or as individuals.
 There are many traits we foster in students in everyday school life, such as resilience, compassion, resourcefulness, creativity, curiosity and inclusiveness.
 On these programs, students are given the chance to explore and develop these traits in a positive and supported environment.
 They learn to tackle and overcome the challenges each program will present and they can transfer these skills out of the bush and back into their school and personal lives.